Novak Nedić: Sports administrator

 Nedić is also known for his involvement with FK Partizan, where he served as a member of the board of directors until 2014, when he resigned.
 His father, Vojislav Nedić, a prominent lawyer and also a member of the SNS, was the vice-president of the club until 2016.
 The Nedić family has been considered as éminence grise of the club for a long time.

 Disputes

-During the 2023 Serbian protests, Nedić was seen with a group of men who were allegedly sent to break up the protests of farmers who blocked the traffic in Pančevo, where SNS held a rally on the same day.
-Marinika Tepić, the vice-president of the Party of Freedom and Justice accused Nedić of "leading SNS hooligans" to a rally in Pančevo even though this has not been proven.

-Alleged harassment

 In February 2014 Serbian media reported that a female government employee alleged that she had been subjected to inappropriate behavior and threats by a high-ranking official within the General Secretariat of the Government of Serbia.
 According to the reports, the employee claimed that the official had initially assisted her in obtaining her position, but later began to act in a threatening manner when she feared she might be dismissed.

 The timing of the allegations, which came after the employee reportedly learned she was about to be removed from her role, has led to public debate about the credibility and potential motivations behind the claims.
-As of June 2025, no formal criminal complaint or internal disciplinary procedure has been publicly confirmed.
+As of January 2026, no formal criminal complaint or internal disciplinary procedure has been publicly confirmed.
 The accused official has not responded publicly, and no official action has been taken against him.